audaciaconsulting/Audacia.CodeAnalysis/dotnet-roslyn/analyzers/Audacia.CodeAnalysis.Analyzers/README.md

 </tr>
 </table>

-ACL1013 checks for classes that are suitable to be replaced with record types.
+ACL1013 checks for classes that are suitable to be replaced with record types in projects with a language version of >= C#9.
 It will raise a warning if a type with a particular suffix is declared as a `class`.

 Code with diagnostic: